okcoders/2018-fall-javascript-2/README.md

 * day 1 I show that there is a bug in the prototype, you must find and fix the bug
 * day 2 I request a new feature be added to the application
-* day 3 I show that there is another new feature we need, but to add it we should really refactor our existing code to better facilitate it
+* day 3 I request another new feature be added to the application
 * day 4 I show how to tie a pretty bow around our application, and you modify it to look how you think it should look